Dave-team/Knowledge-base/Principles.md

 - Am I living the life that I want to be living?
 Have I done some amazing things this last month?

 ## Happiness and purpose
-Happiness is a state of fullfilment and calm mind.
-It's the absence of anxiety and fear and a general feeling of satisfaction - all of this can be obtained by training the mind.
-One could say that this is contentment and happiness is a general feeling which is harder to achieve sustainably.
-Be content and whenever you feel happy that's just a bonus.
-Whenever you experience joy, reflect on it - why did you feel it?
-Can you do more of it?
+### What is happiness?
+Contentment is a state of fullfilment.
+It's the absence of anxiety, fear and desires and it's about being present and not stuck in your own head.
+Happiness is contentment in motion - when something happens you really enjoy.
+Sitting by yourself is not happiness, it's contentment.

+You can then accept the current state of things and he more present we are, the happier we’ll be.
+When nothing is missing, your mind shuts down and stops running into the past or future to regret something or to plan something.
+In that absence, for a moment, you have internal silence.
+When you have internal silence and really embrace the present moment and the reality of what is then you are content, and you are happy.

+### How to achieve happiness
+- Realize its a choice and we can prioritize it above everything else.
+It’s about finding things we do that gives us internal peace/contentment and we need to trial with these things until we find something that works for us and just making a commitment to ourselves to be a happier person.
-To achieve this state of calm, it's important to throw away any expectations or grand goals you may have.
+- To achieve this contentment, throw away any expectations or grand goals you may have.
+Each goal will lead to another and misses the point of being present.
-Striving for the end goal and doing the right thing in the process will distress tranquility.
-All that matters is here and now.
-Meaning to life is personal and the key is to be happy in the moment We seem happiest when we’re socialising with other people, outside or doing something that seems meaningful to us such as excercising and volunteering
+- Believe in the complete and utter insignificance of the self.
+Our lives are a blink of a firefly in the night.
+You’re just barely here.
+You have to make the most of every minute.
+Every second you have on this planet is very precious, and it’s your responsibility to make sure you’re happy and interpreting everything in the best possible way.
+Any moment where you’re not having a great time, when you’re not really happy, you’re not doing anyone any favors.
+All you’re doing is wasting this incredibly small and precious time you have on this Earth.
+You’re going to die one day, and none of this is going to matter.
+So enjoy yourself.
+Do something positive.
+Project some love.
+Make someone happy.
+Laugh a little bit.
+Appreciate the moment.
+And do your work.
+- Be more grateful: “Stop asking why and start saying wow.”
+The world is such an amazing place.
+As humans, we’re used to taking everything for granted.
+- Find happiness in acceptance.
+Rather than striving for something or wanting to solve problems, get peace on the inside by accepting the ways things just are.
+What can help with this:
+  - Embrace death.
+It's coming and you can't run from it.
+More generally, let go of what you can't control
+  - It’s okay whatever the outcome is.
+  - We don’t always get what we want, but sometimes what is happening is for the best.
+The sooner you can accept it as a reality, the sooner you can adapt to it.

-Techniques for happiness:
+Practical techniques for happiness:
-- Mindfullness
+- Mindfullness: meditation, yoga, hobbies that create a state of relaxation
-- Expressing your feelings (with others, in therapy, in a journal, through art).
-Focus on the things you're grateful for
+- Expressing your feelings (with others, in therapy, in a journal, through art)
-- Enjoying the little things in life
-- Having a balance in the six fundamentals in life
-- Happiness is a choice.
-Whenever I feel anxious or stressed remember that really I want to feel happy instead so put yourself back into a happy and grateful place
+- Spending time with happy people
+- Smile more often
+- Get more sunlight
+- Working out
+- Reduce screen and social media time
+- Just being very aware in every moment.
+If I catch myself judging somebody or being annoyed by something, I can stop myself and say, “What’s the positive interpretation of this?
 - Making other people happy is probably a great way to guarantee personal happiness also.
 Help other get ahead first.
 Give and add value and don’t want/expect anything in return

+## Meaning of life
+Meaning to life is personal and the key is to be happy in the moment We seem happiest when we’re socialising with other people, outside or doing something that seems meaningful to us such as excercising and volunteering

 ## General
 - Build character and get a thicker skin: